 Step 5: Timings

-I will provide you with a Project Timeline that highlights our individual and shared activities, deadlines and revision turnaround times.
+Then I will set up the project timeline in my project management software, Asana, and invite you to view it.
+The project timeline highlights our individual and shared activities, deadlines and revision turnaround times.

-I use the following formats for my documents and supply everything to you in electronic format:
+I use the following project software and supply all deliverables in electronic format:

 Copywriting – MSWord.docx or doc, or Google Drive (if both parties wish to)